frees-io/freestyle/README.md

 type Application[A] = Coproduct[Interact, DataOp, A]
 ```

-Freestyle generates all the necessary boilerplate machinery including ADTs, Inject instances and companions with proper implicits.
+Freestyle generates all the necessary boilerplate machinery including ADTs, implicit summoners and instances.
 Eliminating this boilerplate allows developers to concentrate in the business logic by simply
-describing abstract functions where one can define the needed arguments and expected return type without providing implementations.
+describing abstract functions where one can define the needed arguments and expected return type without providing implementations
+which are deffered to interpreters.

 This is all you need to start building a Free program free of runtime interpretation.

 Freestyle is compatible with Hybrid approaches where you define your own ADTs in a more traditional way and combine them with parts built with Freestyle.
 More details about how Freestyle generates boilerplate and other utilities that make functional programming
-with Free monads in Scala easier can be found in its [documentation]()
+with Free monads and applicatives in Scala easier can be found in its [documentation]()

 # Dependencies